 Take a self-guided tour of the Mill's production area in the Cider Gallery on the second level.
 The Gallery houses the exhibit Power, Process and Popularity that depicts the entire process, portraying the unique equipment that powers the Mill and offering information about apples and cider.
-The Gallery overlooks the original cider-making equipment that the Mill still uses to produce some 20,000 gallons of cider each fall.
+The Gallery overlooks the 1889 Boomer & Boschert water-powered, water-hyraulic cider press producing some 20,000 gallons of cider each fall.
 The actual process takes place on weekends at non-scheduled times dependent on cider sales.
 On busy fall weekends the Mill runs continuously from ten until two.
 At other times a video demonstrates the cider making process.

 Layers of pomace are placed in nylon cloths between plastic racks in a formation called a "cheese."
 After the "cheese" is complete the entire pressing tray is rotated under the press.
 Pressure is applied by a two-cylinder water pump that is powered by the Lestner Water Turbine located in the basement of the Mill.
 The spinning turbine runs another flat belt to transfer power to the press's water-hydraulic pump creating pressure on the "cheese."
 The resulting sweet cider is pressed out of the pomace and held in a storage tank for the next step: assuring cider safety.